 The bat guys set up seven nets near a creek and, as Fiona predicted for this area, the batting was good.
 They caught more Dark, Greater and Flat-nosed Fruit-eating Bats, more carollia species and some new ones too.

 Our first Lesser Spear-nosed Bats, Phyllostomus elongatus of the trip: a species I had seen only once before, in Guyana.

 And I was very pleased also to see my first White-throated Round-eared Bat, Lophostoma silvicola: a really cool looking bat.

 They also caught a couple of attractive Inca Broad-nosed Bats, Platyrrhinus incarum, a fairly recent split from Heller’s Broad-nosed Bat.
 Two very rare Brown Tent-making Bats, Uroderma magnirostrum, were an exciting capture.

 Later in the evening Marcelo and Jose Gabriel returned to the boat with my first Little Yellow- shouldered Bat, Sturnira lilium.

 As well as a Common Tent-making Bat, Uroderma bilobatum.

 These latter two species were once thought to occur in Central America but have now been split (and here is a paper on the uroderma split).

 A spotlight from the canoes that night was arguably the best of the trip.
 My heat scope – or Cheat Scope as Fiona christened it – came into its own.
-Our canoe quickly found two Prehensile-tailed (Brazilian) Porcupines, fabulous animals which gave great views, followed by a Western Woolly Opossum in a cecropia tree
+Our canoe quickly found two Amazonian Long-tailed Porcupines, fabulous animals which gave great views, followed by a Western Woolly Opossum in a cecropia tree